 Financial Benefit Directly Attributable to Infringing Activity/Right and Ability to Control: The requirement that the service provider have not received a financial benefit directly attributable to the infringement activity applies "in a case in which the service provider has the right and ability to control such activity."
-17 U.S.C. § 512(d).
+17 U.S.C. § 512(c)(1)(B).
 To have "the right and ability to control," the service provider must exert "substantial influence on the activities of users."
-UMG Recordings, Inc., 718 F.3d at 1030.
-"Substantial influence" may include high levels of control over the activities of users; "purposeful, culpable expression and conduct"; active involvement by the service provider in the listing, bidding, sale and delivery of items offered for sale; or control of vendor sales through the previewing of products prior to their listing, the editing of product descriptions or the suggesting of prices.
-Id. (citing Viacom Internat'l v.
-YouTube, Inc., 676 F.3d 19, 38 (2d Cir.2012)).
+UMG Recordings, Inc., 718 F.3d at 1030 (citation omitted).
+"Substantial influence" may include high levels of control over the activities of users; "purposeful, culpable expression and conduct"; active involvement by the service provider in the listing, bidding, sale and delivery of items offered for sale; or control of vendor sales through the previewing of products prior to their listing, the editing of product descriptions, or the suggesting of prices.
+Id. (quoting Viacom Int'l, Inc. v.
+YouTube, Inc., 676 F.3d 19, 38 (2d Cir.
+2012)).

 "In determining whether the financial benefit criterion is satisfied, courts should take a common-sense, fact-based approach, not a formalistic one."
 Mavrix, 873 F.3d at 1059 (9th Cir.
 2017) (quoting S. Rep. No. 105-190, at 44 (1998)).
-The relevant inquiry regarding financial benefit is "whether the infringing activity constitutes a draw for subscribers, not just an added benefit."
+The relevant inquiry regarding direct financial benefit is "whether the infringing activity constitutes a draw for subscribers, not just an added benefit."
 Perfect 10, 488 F.3d at 1117 (quoting Ellison v.
 Robertson, 357 F.3d 1072, 1079 (9th Cir.
 2004)).
 A "one-time set-up fee [or] flat, periodic payments" for the service provided does not qualify.
-Id. at 1118 (finding that fees for webhosting not direct financial benefit).
-The financial benefit need not be substantial or a large proportion of the service provider's revenue.
-Mavrix, 873 F.3d at 1059.
+Id. at 1118 (citation omitted).
+"The financial benefit need not be substantial or a large proportion of the service provider's revenue."
+Mavrix, 873 F.3d at 1059 (citation omitted).